 Ciel in Tsukihime has bluish black hair, predominantly black if you look carefully.
 In text, meaning according to the author, she has black hair.

 Persona 2 averts this.
 While there is a character with blue hair, Eikichi Mishina, that's because he dyes his hair every single morning before school, and then washes it out before he goes home.

 Persona 3 characters with impossible hair colors include the blue-haired Main Character (complete with peek a bangs), teal-green-haired Fuuka Yamagishi, blue-haired Jin Shirato, grey-haired Akihiko Sanada, and redhead Mitsuru Kirijo.

 Naoto Shirogane and Kou Ichijo from Persona 4 also have blue hair, despite having straight-laced personalities and traditional families that wouldn't allow them to dye their hair.
 It's likely that their hair colors are meant to represent black in-universe.
 Also, the teenage protagonist has silver-grey hair, which is not remarked upon in any way.

-Persona 5: Party members Yusuke Kitagawa and Futaba Sakura's hair are respectively a deep blue and a bright orange.
-No reason is ever given for this, and everyone else has more standard black, brown, natural blonde, or dyed-blond hair colors.
+Persona 5: Party members Yusuke Kitagawa and Futaba Sakura's hair are respectively a deep blue and a bright orange, in sharp contrast to everyone else's more standard black, brown, natural blonde, or dyed-blond hair colors.
 While the artbook states that Futaba's hair is dyed, no explanation is given for Yusuke's, and it's possible we're supposed to assume that the latter's hair color is standing in for black.
 Confidant Tae Takemi also sports blue hair, but she's a punk who might actually be dyeing it.

 ProjectDimentiaBodhisattva is a game that has this quality for the characters have hair colors different to natural hair color,such as Aqua and Salmon with her Cyan Hair, Petal and Pollen for their green hair, and Poodle with her pink hair.